Bull Perrine

-Frederick "Bull" Perrine (1877 – June 5, 1915) was a professional baseball umpire who worked in the American League from 1909 to 1912.
+Frederick "Bull" Perrine (1877 – June 5, 1915) was an American professional baseball umpire who worked in the American League from 1909 to 1912.
 Perrine umpired 507 major league games in his four-year career.
 He was the home plate umpire on April 20, 1910, when Addie Joss threw a no-hitter.
 Upon his retirement following an illness, league president Ban Johnson described Perrine as the league's best umpire.

 Playing career

 Perrine was a pitcher in minor league baseball prior to his umpiring days, though records are sparse.
 With the Seattle Siwashes in the independent Pacific Coast League in 1903, he is recorded as pitching in one game and giving up four earned runs over five innings in a losing effort.
 He played with San Francisco and Oakland of the independent California State League in 1904.

 When he entered umpiring in 1905, an article in Sporting Life said that Perrine "has never played ball in the East, but is pretty generally known from British Columbia to Old Mexico as a ball tosser.
 He played one year in Honolulu in the Sugarcane League."